datanav/docs/technical/chargebee-membercare.rst

      - "string"

-Chargebee Item to Membercare Products
+Chargebee Item to MemberCare Products
 -------------------------------------
-Every Chargebee Item will be synchronized with a Membercare Products.
+Every Chargebee Item will be synchronized with a MemberCare Products.

-Once a link between a Chargebee Item and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Chargebee Item and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Chargebee Item and a Membercare Products:
+The following properties are synchronized between a Chargebee Item and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - Chargebee Item Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Chargebee Item_family to Membercare Companycategories
+Chargebee Item_family to MemberCare Companycategories
 -----------------------------------------------------
-Every Chargebee Item_family will be synchronized with a Membercare Companycategories.
+Every Chargebee Item_family will be synchronized with a MemberCare Companycategories.

-Once a link between a Chargebee Item_family and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Chargebee Item_family and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Chargebee Item_family and a Membercare Companycategories:
+The following properties are synchronized between a Chargebee Item_family and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - Chargebee Item_family Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Chargebee Order to Membercare Invoices
+Chargebee Order to MemberCare Invoices
 --------------------------------------
-Every Chargebee Order will be synchronized with a Membercare Invoices.
+Every Chargebee Order will be synchronized with a MemberCare Invoices.

-Once a link between a Chargebee Order and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Chargebee Order and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Chargebee Order and a Membercare Invoices:
+The following properties are synchronized between a Chargebee Order and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Chargebee Order Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - order_line_items.amount
      - invoiceItems.quantity
      - "string"